sinabahrami/sinabahrami.github.io/_pages/services.md

     17. [8th International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS 2023)](https://mt-its2023.eurecom.fr/)
     18. [25th International Symposium on Transportation and Traffic Theory (ISTTT25)](https://limos.engin.umich.edu/isttt25/)
     19. [11th Symposium of the European Association for Research in Transportation (hEART 2023)](https://heart2023.org/)
-5. ***Session chair***
-    1. 2021 INFORMS Annual Meeting session on Pricing in shared mobility markets
-    2. TRB 102nd Annual Meeting session on Freight planning and health care logistics during COVID-19 pandemic
-    3. 2021 International Symposium on Transportation Data and Modelling session on Behavior
-    4. TRB 100th Annual Meeting session on Freight Operations and Logistics

 ## Service to institution

 1. ***University of Michigan***
+    1. Strategic Implementation Committee at Department of Civil & Environmental Engineering (2024-present)
-    1. IT and Communications Committee at Department of Civil & Environmental Engineering
+    2. IT and Communications Committee at Department of Civil & Environmental Engineering (2023-present)
-    2. 2023 Towner prize judging committee
+    3. 2023 Towner prize judging committee
 2. ***Eindhoven University of Technology***
-    1. Examination committee member at Department of Built Environment
+    1. Examination committee member at Department of Built Environment (2021-2022)
-    2. Assessment committee member at Department of Built Environment
+    2. Assessment committee member at Department of Built Environment (2021-2022)
-    3. MT Research assessor at Department of Built Environment
+    3. MT Research assessor at Department of Built Environment (2021-2022)